aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform XPS to MARKDOWN via Java" h2="On Premise Java API to Render XPS to MARKDOWN without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert XPS to MARKDOWN by using two simple steps.
-First you need to render XPS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to MARKDOWN.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting XPS to MARKDOWN is a simple two-step process.
+First, you need to render the XPS file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that is part of the Aspose.Total for Java package.
+This API allows you to easily convert XPS to DOC with just a few lines of code.

+Once you have the DOC file, you can then use Aspose.Words for Java to convert it to MARKDOWN.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.
+This API allows you to easily convert DOC to MARKDOWN with just a few lines of code.

+By using Aspose.PDF for Java and Aspose.Words for Java, you can quickly and easily convert XPS to MARKDOWN in just two simple steps.
+Aspose.Total for Java provides both APIs in one convenient package, making it easy to get started with XPS to MARKDOWN conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}